| Charles Bateson's "The Convict Ships 1787-1868" is regarded as the definitive guide to

 length of each voyage.
 A comprehensive index of the convict voyages has been extracted from

+Bateson's text and is presented on our convict shipping pages.
 Apart from describing each ship, the index gives the dates of each voyage, the ports they

 travelled between, the number of male and female convicts embarking and disembarking at each